replit/nixmodules/pkgs/poetry/README.md

-# Repl.it Custom Poetry Nix package
+# Replit Custom Poetry Nix package

 ## Why do we need this?